truenas/middleware/docs/userguide/truenas_network.rst

    though it is already dynamically configured and in use.

 Figure 7.3a shows the screen that opens when you click `Interfaces --> Add Interface`.
 Table 7.3a summarizes the configuration options when you "Add" an interface or Edit an already configured interface.
+Note that if any changes to this screen require a network restart, the screen will turn red when you click the "OK" button and a pop-up message will remind you that network connectivity to the FreeNAS® system will be interrupted while the changes are applied.
+Click "Yes" to proceed with the network restart or "No" to cancel the operation.

 **Figure 7.3a: Adding or Editing an Interface**

 |interface.png|

+.. |interface.png| image:: images/interface.png
+    :width: 8.0in
+    :height: 4.5in

 **Table 7.3a: Interface Configuration Settings**